 Build an immune cell reference consisting of >300,000 single-cell transcriptomic profiles from COVID-19 affected lungs and tissues from healthy subjects and patients with 5 inflammatory diseases: rheumatoid arthritis (RA), Crohn’s disease (CD), ulcerative colitis (UC), lupus, and interstitial lung disease.
 We tested the association of shared immune states with severe/inflamed status compared to healthy using mixed-effects modeling.

 Identify a CXCL10+ CCL2+ inflammatory macrophage phenotype that is shared and strikingly abundant in severe COVID-19 bronchoalveolar lavage samples, inflamed RA synovium, inflamed CD ileum and UC colon.
 We found this macrophage phenotype is induced upon co-stimulation by IFN-γ and TNF-α collaborating with the Donlin lab.

 A proof of concept: This reference can be used to query/investigate cells from other inflammatory diseases and their transcriptomic similarities with our reference which incorporates 5 inflammatory diseased tissues and COVID-19 BALF.
 We provide a Notebook of example code to show how to map Sepsis PBMCs (Reyes, et al, Nature Medicine, 2020) to our cross-diseased tissue single-cell reference and identify shared inflammatory structures.

-Citation: Zhang, Fan, et al. “IFN-γ and TNF-α drive a CXCL10+ CCL2+ macrophage phenotype expanded in severe COVID-19 and other diseases with tissue inflammation.” bioRxiv (2020).
+Citation: Zhang, Fan, et al. IFN-γ and TNF-α drive a CXCL10+ CCL2+ macrophage phenotype expanded in severe COVID-19 lungs and inflammatory diseases with tissue inflammation.
+Genome Medicine, 2021.